Work in progress

 However, because we defined a class, then we can simply add the class to each element we want to appear like a lyric, reducing the need to write extra CSS.
 Now, if we want to style songs the same way on all the pages of our site, we just need to import this stylesheet and then add the lyrics class to the elements representing songs.

 The same class can be applied to any number of elements, but what about when you have a truly unique or single element that you want to style in a special or certain way?
-That's what the HTML id attribute is for.
+That's what the HTML identifier attribute is for.

 Using the identifier attribute (abbreviated as id in HTML), CSS can target individual elements on a page.
 As a quick refresher, the value of the id attribute must be unique on a page, meaning one and only one element with that id can exist.

 The span element above has both background-color and color properties defined.
 If you haven't tried it yet, these code examples are editable!
-You can change the colors and they're update on the page.
+You can change the colors and they will update on the page.
 Try swapping the background-color to blue and the color to gray.
 You should see something pretty hard to read!

 Now that you understand how to use the three different types of selectors, let's learn more about colors.